Benjamin Mendy wins around £8.5m from Manchester City, judge rules

 His claim covered a 22-month period, five of which were when he was in custody for breaching bail conditions and therefore not entitled to pay, the judge ruled.

-This leaves him with around £8.5m owed, though the exact amount is yet to be agreed by his lawyers and Man City.
+This leaves him with around £8.5m owed, though the exact amount is yet to be agreed by his lawyers and Manchester City.

 In a 26-page ruling, Judge Dunlop said: “I doubt that quite so much legal expertise and endeavour has ever before been expended in the prosecution and defence of a wages claim brought by a single claimant.